FIVE MOST SURPRISING FINDS

 The Bias That Still Lives in the Exam Room

-The historical exploitation would matter less if the present were different.
-The present is not fundamentally different.
-It is different in degree and form.
-But the core dynamic — the systematic undertreatment of Black patients within the American healthcare system — continues, and it has been documented with rigorous proof.
+The historical exploitation would matter less if the present looked different.
+It differs in degree and form, but not in its core dynamic: the systematic undertreatment of Black patients within the American healthcare system continues, and it has been documented with rigorous proof.

-A 2016 study published in a major scientific journal found that half of white medical students and residents held false beliefs.
-They believed Black patients have thicker skin, less sensitive nerve endings, and a higher pain tolerance.
-These beliefs have no basis in biology.
+A 2016 study in a major scientific journal found that half of white medical students and residents held a set of false beliefs — that Black patients have thicker skin, less sensitive nerve endings, and a higher pain tolerance.
+None of it has any basis in biology.

-They originate in the same racial false science that J. Marion Sims used.
-That false science claimed races are biologically different in ways they are not.
-These beliefs directly shaped treatment — trainees who held these false beliefs rated Black patients' pain as lower and recommended less adequate treatment.
+The beliefs trace back to the same racial pseudoscience J. Marion Sims relied on, the claim that the races are biologically different in ways they are not.
+And they shaped treatment directly: trainees who endorsed them rated Black patients' pain lower and recommended less adequate care.

 Pain Bias in Medical Trainees — False Beliefs About Black Patients